cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 ### **Temperature Analysis II**

 My manager have approved my vacation days!
-I am off to Hawaii from August 2 to August 10 and will having a lot of fun in the sun!!
+I am off to Hawaii from August 2 to August 10 and will be having lots of fun in the sun!!

 The calc_temps function have been created to calculate the min, avg, and max temperatures for my trip.
-The below graph shows the range of temperature during August 2 to Augst 10.
+The below graph shows the range of temperature during August 2 to August 10.

 ![Image](https://github.com/cecileung1208/Homework/blob/master/Unit%2010%20-%20SQL_Alchemy%20Challenge/Output%20Files/Trip%20Average%20Temperature.png)

 ### **Daily Rainfall Analysis**

-Daily Rainfall Average

-Calculate the rainfall per weather station using the previous year's matching dates.
+Calculating the the total rainfall per weather station using the previous year's matching dates for my trip.

 | Station ID    | Station Name | Latitude | Longitude | Elevation | Total Rainfall |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |